Main picture: King Stingray on their regional tour, via Facebook.

-Australian royalty King Stingray stole the Sunny Coast music scene spotlight over the weekend with two sold-out shows at Maroochydore’s Solbar.
+Australian royalty King Stingray stole the Sunshine Coast music scene spotlight over the weekend.

 Full disclosure: I am huge King Stingray fan.
-I even got my own ticket because I didn’t want any work-related pressure other than to soak up the good times.
+I even got my own ticket because I didn’t want any work-related pressures (like this review!).
+I just wanted to soak up the good times, like I do when I’m relaxing to their tunes at home.

 However, it was such a vibe I couldn’t help myself.
 It just means this review comes without photographer (AKA iPhone happy-snaps is where we’re at).